 Field Name Field Size Value Comment IC Bit 1 bit 0b NC-SI over MCTP does not define message integrity check as it relies on the MCTP packet integrity check provided by the underlying medium or checks that are encapsulated in the message payload.
 This field is present only in the first packet of a message (SOM = 1).
 Message Type 7 bits 0x02 Identifies the MCTP message type as an NC-SI Control over MCTP message.
 This field is present only in the first packet of a message (SOM = 1).

-9.1.2 Version
+637 9.1.2 Version

-The version that shall be reported for this message type in the Get MCTP Version Support response is 0xF1F0F000 (1.0.0)
+The versions that shall be reported for this message type in the Get MCTP Version Support response are as follow: